imjasonh/delay/README.md

 application.
 That application and region must match the region where the Cloud Run service is deployed.

-This package currently depends on an environment variable named `HOSTNAME` being present at runtime, populated with the URL where the service is running, e.g., `service-blahblah-ue.a.run.app`.

 ## Usage

 First, register your handler function.
 This must be done at init-time.